Cost of Living in Iowa 2022

-The first installment focuses on what Iowans must earn — a living wage, in any county, for 10 family types — to meet a family-supporting, basic-needs household budget.
+This report focuses on what Iowans must earn — a living wage, in any county, for 10 family types — to meet a family-supporting, basic-needs household budget.
 The hourly wage estimate is one that would provide after-tax income sufficient to meet basic needs for a full-time worker.
-For the first time, both the budgets and the living wage information are available for all 99 counties.

-The report then turns to the analysis of how many Iowa working households earn enough to actually meet a basic-needs budget (about 1 in 5 overall).
-This varies by family type — fully 3 in 5 single-parent working families fall short of basic needs on their earnings.
-These estimates had been provided in a separate report in previous years.
+The report then turns to the analysis of how many Iowa working households earn enough to actually meet a basic-needs budget (about 1 in 7 overall do not).
+This varies by family type — an even greater share of single-parent working families fall short of basic needs on their earnings — with pronounced racial disparities as well.

 A recurring theme emerges: The federal poverty guidelines fall woefully short in measuring poverty, if the goal is to show what income is presumed to be enough to help a family get by.
 Depending on the family type, the basic-needs, self-sufficiency household budget needs to be two to three times higher than what the poverty guidelines claim.

 What policies should lawmakers enact to help Iowa working households meet and exceed a basic-needs budget?

 Iowa families are working hard, but wages have not kept up with costs and productivity.
 There are strategies to turn the tide.
 We can enact policies to:

 Boost workers’ earnings, including increasing the minimum wage, investing more in caring economy wages, expanding ending wage theft and worker misclassification, and protecting collective bargaining.

 Build a robust safety-net to help families bridge the gap between wages and a basic budget by expanding tax credits, limiting families’ child care expenses, and bolstering health care, food and housing assistance.

 Invest in education — from Pre-K through college — because the clearest path to higher lifelong earnings is more and higher-quality education.